bor0/gidti/manuscript/chapter5.md

                  (size_tree (map_tree f tr2)))
 ```

-We can just use `Refl` instead of `?conclusion` to finish the proof.
+We can just use `Refl` instead of `conclusion` to finish the proof.